 New in 2014, the Institute for Justice began inviting select Ph.D. and master’s students in the social sciences to our acclaimed weekend conference for law students, the Public Interest Boot Camp.
 The annual conference covers IJ’s four litigation pillars—First Amendment rights, school choice, economic liberty and private property rights—as well as natural rights theory, cutting-edge constitutional theories and media skills.
 For students of the social sciences, the conference will offer an opportunity to explore legal perspectives on major social issues with IJ attorneys and leading legal experts, such as Randy Barnett, Roger Pilon and Todd Zywicki.
 Separate breakout sessions for graduate students, presented by IJ and social science scholars, will address the intersection of the law and social sciences and how to apply the tools of research to vital legal questions.

 IJ is always looking for highly-motivated undergraduates to join our team in the Arlington, Virginia Headquarters office.
 Litigation and strategic research interns work alongside our clerks and gain valuable experience in their chosen fields.
-We hire on a rolling basis with most interviews in August for the fall semester, in November for spring semester, and in February for summer internships.
-Semester interns work 15-20 hours per week depending on their class schedules; summer interns work full time hours.
+Interns usually join us during the summer months.
+We hire on a rolling basis with most interviews in February for summer internships.
+Summer interns work full time hours.

 The Institute for Justice is seeking interns for its Maffucci Fellowship program.
 Fellows work closely with IJ’s activism and coalitions team, and assist with exciting research projects, help track controversies and legislation across the country, and provide valuable administrative support to staff on a variety of tasks.
 Fellows gain unique experience on the front lines of the fight for liberty.